NicoLaval/generated-survey/README.md

 ## Installation

 To install prebuilt generated-survey binaries, use [`npm`](https://docs.npmjs.com/).
-The preferred method is to install Electron as a development dependency in your app:
+The preferred method is to install the plugin as a development dependency in your app:

 ```sh
 npm install generated-survey --save